top of page

 • Bronze: Mia Manganello (USA) - 8:35.39 (20 points)

-• Manganello earned bronze in her final Olympic race before retirement, becoming the first American woman to podium in the mass start.
-She executed a smart, tactical skate to hold off challengers in the sprint finish.
-Watch the race: https://youtu.be/nYrsO8N4_ME
+Manganello earned bronze in her final Olympic race before retirement.
+She became the first American woman to podium in the mass start.
+Manganello executed a smart, tactical skate to hold off challengers in the sprint finish.
+Watch the race: Women's Mass Start Highlights

 • Gold: Jorrit Bergsma (NED) - 7:55.50 (68 points)